sagemath/sagewiki_to_gh-2022-10-10/interact.md

 === Linear transformations ===
 by Jason Grout

-A matrix defines a linear transformation which rotates and/or scales vectors.
+A square matrix defines a linear transformation which rotates and/or scales vectors.
 In the interact command below, the red vector represents the original vector (v) and the blue vector represents the image w under the linear transformation.
 You can change the angle and length of v by changing theta and r.

 {{{
 @interact